MohamedLamineAllal/laravel-mix-glob/README.md

 > ::::::NOTE::::::
 >
-> laravel-mix-glob is early published, and I'm working on it right now.
+> laravel-mix-glob is early published, it is however already practical, as I stay working on it right now.
-> Please come back next week !
+> You can come back check next week !
 > Stay tooned.
 >
 > Also you can try it as it is (alpha (debug mode)).
 And report any bugs and anomaly.
 As i only tested it in linux now.
 By the end of the week, it will be ready!